 I moved to Dundee after getting married and St Andrews drew me most instantly for the multi-ethnic community of staff and students I get to work and interact with.
 Having a lot of exposure to a cosmopolitan work culture and my CIPD qualification one of them being Diversity and Inclusion, my aim now is to provide a support network, ensure minority staff and students have a sense of belonging and that whatever work I undertake; to try make it racially diverse and inclusive environment for all.

-Provided 1 Dec 2019: Born in England to Sikh parents from India decades ago (not giving away my age), I relocated from South-East England to work at St Andrews in 2009.
+Provided 1 Dec 2019: I was born in England to Sikh parents from India decades ago (not giving away my age), and my first language was Punjabi.
+I relocated from South-East England to work at St Andrews in 2009.
 Although the living environment was completely new, being familiar with rural environment settings in southern England and Wales, and quickly connecting with the cosmopolitan community here, the settling-in process was straightforward for me.
 Thanks also to the support from HR in terms of relocation and members making me feel welcome in the office.